spacebeam/research/web/spacebeam.org/content/updates/howto-gather.md

 date: 2020-07-10
 description: Let's learn to order our workers to gather some resources closest to them!

-We are going to learn to run the game and a bit more about TorchCraft before we can continue!
+We are going to learn to run the game and a bit more about TorchCraft!

 ```
 cd /opt/StarCraft